Moo Like A Monkey – Bespoke Boutique Shopping

 The Moo Like A Monkey Brand

 Not only is Charlotte tackling gender stereotyping, she’s also bent on building a little empire of production here in Folkestone – the Moo Like A Monkey brand!
 “The products I sell are beautiful, and some can be a little pricy!
 I’m learning what people are prepared to spend.
 But if I can make my own, design them here and make them in Folkestone, then I can start selling the beautiful items at a more affordable price.

 “Miss Ginger’s – Verity – down the road, she’s going to teach me how to sew!
 And I’ll be able to buy fabric from her too.
 Janet at The Robing Room in The Glassworks is going to show me how to design patterns.
 So we can, just within a few square metres, create our own network of creatives and my own brand of products!”

-If I could fit into these beautiful clothes, I’d buy the shop!
-Unfortunately, my children have grown out of this stage, but the infectious enthusiasm Charlotte exudes is irresistible!
+Moo Like A Monkey is a beautiful shop, full of creativity for any child.
+The infectious enthusiasm Charlotte exudes is irresistible!
 “It’s a lifestyle.
 I want my business to work, to be able to pay off my mortgage and to tick along nicely!
 My day off is once every two weeks and I never feel like a need it!
 And when I’m not here, I find myself walking past and waving at Claire and popping in to see if everything is ok!
 I absolutely love it; I love the customers, I love the products, I love buying the products and I love selling them.
 I’m just lit up in my little happy place!”

 Photo credit: Lou Johnson